How to keep your tech profile hot in an ever-changing market

 Forget chasing trends.
 Triple Crown recommends six ways you can keep a hot tech profile in a market that just won’t sit still.

 - Make a plan.
 Obvious, right?
 But it’s also the most skipped.
 No matter where you are in your career, document your plan to adapt.
 Write down exactly what you’re going to do (i.e., learn one new platform each year), how you’re going to achieve it (i.e., investing 2 non-negotiable hours each week to do coursework) and when you’re going to do it (note: if it’s not on your calendar, it probably doesn’t exist).

 - Read the news.
 Use Google Alerts or a tool like Feedly to collect and serve up targeted news for you.
-Also listen to what engineers/ recruiters are saying the hot trends in the market.
-Document on how to make yourself the next big thing in the “hottest” skillest whether it’s verification or Node JS, be prepared and you will be thankful long term.
+Also, listen to what engineers/recruiters are saying are the hot trends in the market.
+Be prepared and document how to make yourself the next big thing in the “hottest” skillset, whether it’s verification or Node JS, and you will be thankful in the long term.
 Get curious about products and technologies taking over industries.
 See what they’re made of, look at the companies using them, understand how or why they might change the way things are done in the future – and whether you should add something to the learning plan you outlined in #1, above.

 - Read blogs.
 Google Alerts and RSS feeds will make filtering blogs easier for you, too.
 Get up close and personal with what members of the hardware and software communities see picking up steam or losing its cool (factor).
 Understanding what fellow engineers see rising and falling – not just the media – could help you prioritize what ranks on your to-do list.

 - Take a class.
 Also an obvious pick as part of a learning strategy, but not simply for the reason you think.
 Leading organizations that offer tech coursework do their homework.
 They pay attention to what skills are needed in the workforce – and what will be in demand soon.